Mohataseem89/Computer-Vision-RPS/README.md

-# Rock Paper Scissors — Hand Gesture AI Game
+# Computer Vision - Hand Gesture AI Game

 An interactive **Rock–Paper–Scissors game** built using **Computer Vision** and **Hand Gesture Recognition**.
 The player’s move is detected in real time using a webcam, while an AI opponent plays against you.